airhadoken/metaphor-a-minute/README.md

 Quick dev guide
 ============

-Other than the items above which need to be inserted into metaphor.js, there is zero coding required to extend Snowclone-a-Minute.
+Once your config is set up by pasting the right values into config.json, there is zero coding required to extend Snowclone-a-Minute.
 You need only to add templates to templates.txt and relaunch the node process to tweet snowclones or any templated form however you see fit.

 Command language
 ----------------